AcutronicRobotics/MARA/README.md

 **Installation completed!** Now make sure you check the **[Examples](#examples)** section!
 Or follow the MoveIt! installation.

 ### MoveIt! in ROS (Optional)
+MoveIt! is well known motion planning framework in the robotics community.
+MoveIt! allows to leverage different motion planners as well evaluate concepts such as manipulation, 3D perceptions, kinematics control and navigation in easy, user friendly way.
-While MoveIt2! is not released (we are activelly developing), we provide the option to use ROS MoveIt! through bridges.
+While MoveIt2! is not released (we are actively developing and contributing towards that effort), we provide the option to use ROS MoveIt! through bridges.

 Continue the following steps to complete the MoveIt! installation.